SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 When we tried **MTTF = 2**, the plot landed in the **yellow (continue) zone**, not fully accepted, but not rejected either.
 That made it the **lowest safe zone** we could aim for.
 Anything lower than 2 pushed us straight into the red, so *MTTF = 2 became our MTTFmin*.

-Yes, **MTTF = 4** gave a green pass, which is great, but that’s a much **stricter condition** fewer failures allowed over more time.
+Though **MTTF = 4** gave a green pass, which is great, but that’s a much **stricter condition** fewer failures allowed over more time.
 It’s good for showing the system is solid, but not what we’d call the minimum threshold.

 So in the end, we went with **MTTF = 2** as our baseline because:
 - It’s the lowest that doesn’t trigger rejection.